6 Money Saving Challenges That Are Actually Fun

 If you check the weather every morning, this savings challenge is for you.
 This fun challenge doesn’t have a set amount of money that you will save.
 Instead, the amount is dependent on the highest temperature of each day.
 If it is 72° Fahrenheit one day and 88° Fahrenheit the next, then you will put 72 cents for day one and 88 cents for day two into your piggy bank.
 This savings challenge can be done on a month-to-month basis or each year.

-If you choose to do this as a monthly challenge, don’t be shocked if the amount you’re saving fluctuates from month to month.
-Because temperatures are higher in the summer, you’ll most likely save more in the summer than in the winter.
+If you choose to do this as a monthly challenge, don’t be shocked if the dollar amount you’re saving fluctuates from month to month.
+Because temperatures are higher in the summer, you’ll most likely put away more in the summer than in the winter.
 However, you may have a summer job, which means you’ll be able to afford to put a little extra money into your bank account.
-Even though you are starting small, you’d be surprised how much money you will end up with by putting a little aside each day.
+Even though you are saving small amounts, you’d be surprised how much money you will end up with by putting a little aside each day.

 2. Surprise save day